FaridSafi/react-native-google-places-autocomplete/README.md

 7. **Session Tokens:** Automatically managed for billing optimization.
 A new token is generated for each autocomplete session and used for the corresponding place details request.

-## Features

-- [x] Places autocompletion
-- [x] iOS and Android compatibility
-- [x] Places details fetching + ActivityIndicatorIOS/ProgressBarAndroid loaders
-- [x] Customizable using the `styles` parameter
-- [x] XHR cancellations when typing fast
-- [x] Google Places terms compliant
-- [x] Predefined places
-- [x] typescript types
-- [x] Current location
-- [x] Support for new Places API (Places API (New))
-- [x] Query predictions support
-- [x] Automatic session token management

-## Compatibility
+### Compatibility

 This library does not use the iOS, Android or JS SDKs from Google.
 This comes with some Pros and Cons.

 **Pros:**

-- smaller app size
+- Smaller app size
-- better privacy for your users (although Google still tracks server calls)
+- Better privacy for your users (although Google still tracks server calls)
-- no need to keep up with sdk updates
+- No need to keep up with SDK updates

 **Cons:**

-- the library is not compatible with a Application key restrictions
+- The library is not compatible with Application key restrictions
-- doesn't work directly on the web without a proxy server
+- Doesn't work directly on the web without a proxy server
-- any Google API change can be a breaking change for the library.
+- Any Google API change can be a breaking change for the library

+### Common Issues

-### Use Inside a `<ScrollView/>` or `<FlatList/>`
+#### Use Inside a `<ScrollView/>` or `<FlatList/>`

-If you need to include this component inside a ScrolView or FlatList, remember to apply the `keyboardShouldPersistTaps` attribute to all ancestors ScrollView or FlatList (see [this](https://github.com/FaridSafi/react-native-google-places-autocomplete/issues/486#issuecomment-665602257) issue comment).
+If you need to include this component inside a ScrollView or FlatList, remember to apply the `keyboardShouldPersistTaps` attribute to all ancestors ScrollView or FlatList (see [this](https://github.com/FaridSafi/react-native-google-places-autocomplete/issues/486#issuecomment-665602257) issue comment).

-### Nested Scroll View
+#### Nested Scroll View

 If you wrap the component inside a `ScrollView`, it would give you the following error: